harshita-ramchandani/Computer_Networks_Assignment1/README.md

 * The port sum we accquired we checked for the ports and a source port with equal value to the port sum led us to the person Oscar Wilde.
 * We searched the keyword milshake and in the packet details (payload data) we found the flavour to be Banana.

+To run the program after compilation:
+$./part2 <pcap_file>

+Here, pass the path to the pcap file from which you want to sniff the packets from.